AlexPT2k22/FindMyRecipe/README.md

 This program uses Edamam API to work: https://www.edamam.com/

-This is an *Open-Source* program, you can see how it works and contributes.
+This is an *Open-Source* program, you can see how it works and contribute.